diegaccio/git-cheatsheet/README.md

 ### Viewing the history

 ```
+git log                         # Full history
+git log --oneline               # Summary
+git log --reverse               # Lists the commits from the oldest to the newest
 git log --stat                  # Shows the list of modified files
 git log --patch                 # Shows the actual changes (patches)
 ```